The DPA is a not-for-profit association for those progressing diversity and inclusion in Australian organisations.

-Andrea is an organisational development specialist with ten years’ experience delivering HR solutions in the resources and utilities sectors.
+Andrea is an organisational development specialist with twelve years’ experience delivering HR solutions in the resources and utilities sectors.
 Committed to maximising organisations’ relationships with their people, Andrea specialises in building ground-up strategies that deliver in the areas of diversity and inclusion, organisational culture and employee engagement.
-Andrea is currently working at Ergon Energy focusing on leveraging diversity and inclusion focus, focusing on sustained cultural change to drive tangible business results.
+Andrea is currently working at Energy Queensland focusing on leveraging culture, diversity and inclusion focus, focusing on sustained cultural change to drive tangible business results.

 In 2018, Andrea was awarded a Master of Strategic Organisational Development, her study focused heavily on d&i and including a research on leveraging inclusion to drive diversity.
 Andrea was recognized as a finalist for the AHRI HR Diversity Champion award in 2018.
 Andrea’s driven to see the DPA connect and develop professionals to equip our community to achieve the outcomes we collectively seek.